apache/incubator-taverna-site/content/documentation/service-sets/index.md

    for example a compatible functionality or suitability for a domain.

 ## Adding service sets
-You can add a set of services to the Service Panel by right-clicking on *Available Services*.
+You can add a set of services to the Workbench [Service Panel](/documentation/glossary#service_panel) by right-clicking on *Available Services*.
 The service set can either be **specified in a file**, or **downloaded from a URL** on the Web that points to the service description file.
 You have the choice to replace your current set of services, or to add to your set of services.